OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/architecture.md

 ## [Package.sol](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/lib/contracts/application/Package.sol)

 A `Package` contract tracks all the versions of a given EVM package.
 Following the example above, one package could be the "application package" associated to the name "my-application" containing all the contracts for version "0.0.1" of your application, and all the contracts for version "0.0.2" as well.
-Alternatively, another package could be an "EVM package" associated to the name "openzeppelin-eth" which contains a large number of versions "x.y.z" each of which contains a given set of contracts.
+Alternatively, another package could be an EVM package associated to the name "openzeppelin-eth" which contains a large number of versions "x.y.z" each of which contains a given set of contracts.

 The versions are mapped by a semver hash to `Version` structs: